csci-1301/csci-1301.github.io/labs/Introduction/readme.md

 # What to Read First

-Your instructor will be your primary guide when it comes to the order in which you need to read the material hosted here.
+Your instructor(s) will be your primary guide when it comes to the order in which you need to read the material hosted here.
 However, you should feel free to explore our [other useful documents](https://csci-1301.github.io/#other-documents) that contain information you may be interested in fairly early in the semester (like…today!).
 Typically, the [Installing Software](../../software_install.html) page should probably be one of the first documents you read: it explains in detail how to set-up your computer to be able to execute, compile and study the code we will be discussing in class and lab, and how to access and use the computer labs.